 About Hagar Lee

-I am a qualified Psychosynthesis counsellor, working around Dalston and Haggerston with individuals from all walks of life, facilitating in-depth therapeutic work.
+I am a qualified Psychosynthesis counsellor, working in Dalston with individuals from all walks of life, facilitating in-depth therapeutic work.
 I create a safe environment where self-exploration and healing is nurtured.

 Qualifications and professional registration